caninereason/wink/README.md

 ### Full Testing

-- To fully test the website I performed the following tests using a number of different browsers, as well as testing on a MacBook Pro 16" and a iPhone 13 Pro Max.
+- To fully test the website I performed the following tests using a number of different browsers, as well as testing on a Windows 10 desktop and laptop, also a number of android phones were used during testing.

 - I also went through each page using google chrome developer tools to ensure that they responsive on all different screen sizes.

 ### Packages and Cart

- - All packages can be added to the cart for the package detail page.
+ - All items can be added to the cart for the item detail page.
  - In the Cart
-    - package quantities can be updated using the update quantity button
+    - item quantities can be updated using the update quantity button
-    - packages can be removed using the remove button
+    - items can be removed using the remove button
     - The user can proceed to the checkout and all items from the cart will be transfereed succesfully to the checkout.

 ### Checkout